 We estimate that ARMs represented 13% of our conventional single-family mortgage credit book of business as of both December 31, 2006 and 2005.
 Of this amount, we estimate that negative-amortizing and interest-only ARMs together represented 6% and 5% of our conventional single-family mortgage credit book of business as of December 31, 2006 and 2005, respectively.
-The estimates in this paragraph are based on the portion of our conventional single-family mortgage credit book of business that is managed by our Single-Family business, which consists of conventional single-family mortgage whole loans and Fannie Mae MBS backed by single-family mortgage credit book of business as of December 31, 2006 and 2005, respectively.
-The remaining portion of our conventional single-family mortgage credit book of business as of December 31, 2006 and 2005, respectively 94% and 93% of our total conventional single-family mortgage credit book of business is managed by our Capital Markets business and consists of non-Fannie Mae mortgage-related securities backed by single-family mortgage loans and credit enhancements that we provide on single-family mortgage assets.
+The estimates in this paragraph are based on the portion of our conventional single-family mortgage credit book of business that is managed by our Single-Family business, which consists of conventional single-family mortgage whole loans and Fannie Mae MBS backed by single-family mortgage credit book of business as of December 31, 2006 and 2005, respectively in our portfolio or held by third parties).
+These constituted approximately 94% and 93% of our total conventional single-family mortgage credit book of business is managed by our Capital Markets business and consists of non-Fannie Mae mortgage-related securities backed by single-family mortgage loans and credit enhancements that we provide on single-family mortgage assets.
 These mortgage exposures generally consist of mortgage-related assets where we may not have access to detailed loan level data and may not manage the credit performance of individual loans.
 We expect the inclusion of these products in our estimates would affect the estimated amounts set forth in this paragraph.